apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 ## Analyzing JSON

 Generally, you query JSON files using the following syntax, which includes a table alias.
-The alias is typically required for querying complex data:
+The alias is sometimes required for querying complex data.
+Because of the ambiguity between y.z where y could be a column or a table, Drill currently explicitly requires a table prefix for referencing a field inside another field (t.y.z).
+This isn't required in the case y, y[z] or y[z].x because these references are not ambiguous.
+Observe the following guidelines:

-* Dot notation to drill down into a JSON map.
+* Use dot notation to drill down into a JSON map.

         SELECT t.level1.level2. . . . leveln FROM <storage plugin location>`myfile.json` t